 - Understanding learning in the online environment EDUA11145

 - Wider themes in Digital Education (new course) EDUA11145

 Course delivery timetable

-Please note that the timetable beyond the 2013/14 academic year is provisional and subject to change.
+Current course delivery timetable.
+Please note that the timetable beyond the 2016/17 academic year is provisional and subject to change.